 In October 2008, our Board of Directors adopted the 2008 Stock Incentive Plan, or the 2008 Plan, for issuance of options, restricted share units, or RSUs, and other forms of equity-based awards to our directors, officers, consultants and employees.
 The term of the 2008 Plan had been extended by an additional ten-year period, commencing in October 2015.
-Our Board of Directors also adopted a sub-plan to enable qualified optionees certain tax benefits under the Israeli Income Tax Ordinance.
-Following increases approved by our Board of Directors, the total number of ordinary shares reserved for issuance of options under the 2008 Plan, as of December 31, 2023, is 11.4 million shares.
-As of December 31, 2023, we have granted options to purchase 10.1 million ordinary shares under the 2008 Plan (excluding options that were granted and cancelled), pursuant to which 3.2 million ordinary shares have been issued as of December 31, 2023.
-As of December 31, 2023, we had outstanding options to purchase 5.7 million ordinary shares, with exercise prices ranging from \$5.47 to \$11.92 per share (adjusted due to the distribution of a dividends in April 2019, December 2020 and January 2021).
-Such options expire at various times through January 2024 to November 2029.
-As of December 31, 2023 there were no outstanding RSUs under this plan.
+Our Board of Directors also adopted a sub-plan to enable qualified optionesc certain tax benefits under the Israeli Income Tax Ordinance.
+Following increases approved by our Board of Directors, the total number of ordinary shares reserved for issuance of options under the 2008 Plan, as of December 31, 2024, is 12.05 million shares.
+As of December 31, 2024, we have granted options to purchase 9.8 million ordinary shares under the 2008 Plan (excluding options to methad eachelled), pursuant to which 3.2 million ordinary shares have been issued as of December 31, 2024.
+As of December 31, 2024, we had outstanding options to purchase 5.3 million ordinary shares, with exercise prices ranging from \$4.92 to \$11.004 per share (adjusted due to the distribution of a dividends in April 2019, December 2020 and January 2021).
+Such options expire at various times through January 2025 to August 2030.
+As of December 31, 2024 there were no outstanding RSUs under this plan.